 Reach for this book when your child is struggling with the distance between themselves and a loved one, or when you want to celebrate the unique traditions that define your family heritage.
 It is a perfect choice for preparing a child for international travel or for processing the bittersweet feelings of a long distance relationship with a grandparent.
 The story follows a young girl visiting her grandmother in Korea, highlighting the sensory joys of a different culture through food, markets, and shared moments.
 It beautifully balances the excitement of discovery with the tender reality of having a heart in two different places.
 Parents will appreciate how it validates both the joy of connection and the sadness of saying goodbye, making it a gentle tool for building cultural pride and emotional resilience in children ages 4 to 8.

-An elementary student in a diaspora family who feels a 'cultural gap' or a child who is about to take their first long-haul flight to visit relatives.
+An elementary student who is curious about their family's heritage or enjoys stories about travel and family connections, or a child who is about to take their first long-haul flight to visit relatives.
 It is also excellent for children who experience high separation anxiety from grandparents.

 This book can be read cold.
-Parents might want to prepare to discuss their own family's specific traditions or heritage, as the book will likely trigger questions about the reader's own 'home' elsewhere.
 A child asking 'Why can't Grandma live with us?' or a child showing reluctance or sadness during the packing process for a trip.

 Younger children (4-5) will focus on the colorful illustrations of food and the physical affection between characters.
-Older children (7-8) will more deeply resonate with the themes of identity and the specific ache of long-distance love.
+Older children (7-8) will more deeply resonate with the emotional complexity of missing loved ones and the importance of family connections across distances.

-Unlike many 'culture' books that focus on holidays, this focuses on the mundane, beautiful intimacy of daily life in Korea, making the grandmother's world feel lived-in and accessible rather than exoticized.
+Unlike many books that focus on Korean holidays, this focuses on the mundane, beautiful intimacy of daily life, making the grandmother's world feel lived-in and accessible rather than exoticized. """

 The story follows a young girl traveling from her home to South Korea to visit her grandmother.
 The narrative focuses on the immersive experience of the visit: navigating the sights and sounds of a Korean city, visiting traditional markets, and enjoying home-cooked meals.
 It culminates in the inevitable departure, framing the distance not as a permanent loss but as a bridge of love sustained by memories and future promises.